-- Auras: The term aura to describe symptoms a person may feel in the beginning of a seizure is not in the new classification.
+- Auras: The term aura, which describes symptoms a person may feel in the beginning of a seizure, is not in the new classification.
 Yet people may continue to use this term.
 It’s important to know that in most cases, these early symptoms may be the start of a seizure.

 Describing Generalized Onset Seizures

 Seizures that start in both sides of the brain, called generalized onset, can be motor or non-motor.

 - Generalized motor seizure: The generalized tonic-clonic seizure term is still used to describe seizures with stiffening (tonic) and jerking (clonic).
 This loosely corresponds to “grand mal.”
 Other forms of generalized motor seizures may happen.
 Many of these terms have not changed, and a few new terms have been added. (see image below)